 Climate Action Team Report - Don Schuld

 The Climate Action Team is working with Kevin Tholen from Sustainable Stillwater on the viability of getting an electric vehicle charging station in Stillwater.
-They are looking at recommendations on location and obtaining funding.
+A presentation was provided to the Downtown Parking Commission which resulted in their recommendation that the City Council support this request.
+Our Climate Action Team and Sustainable Stillwater will be looking to our club as well as other sources to obtaining funding once the City has approved the EV charging station and determined a location.

 April 22, 2020 is the 50th anniversary of Earth Day.
-Sustainable Stillwater is hosting an electric vehicle program in the parking lot of the Water Street Inn.
+Sustainable Stillwater is hosting an electric vehicle program from 2:00 to 8:00 p.m. in the parking lot of the Water Street Inn.

 Looking into SSR participating by having a table at the event that will feature our climate action themes.